kisielo85/pixel_finder/README.md

 <br><br>

 ### trophies
-every pixel can get only one first_placer and one final_canvas trophy<br>
+every pixel can have only one first_placer and one final_canvas trophy<br>
 I made a script that checked all pixels, and made a table showing who got trophies on each one<br>
 ![image](https://user-images.githubusercontent.com/33911808/173190055-456c892d-72d5-45e8-a071-5aec0e44c633.png)